opentelekomcloud/docs-next/docs/best-practices/storage/object-storage-service/migrating-local-data-to-obs.md

 In contrast, OBS provides massive, stable, and secure cloud storage capabilities.
 With OBS, you do not need to worry about the storage capacity because it can be expanded infinitely.
 OBS can store unstructured data of any type and size.
 OBS ensures high stability and security for your data, featuring a multi-level reliability architecture, server-side encryption, log management, and permission control.
 In terms of the cost, OBS is available upon service subscription, eliminating the need for the investment in physical server deployment and maintenance.

-Open Telekom Cloud provides diverse [migration solutions](#migration-solutions) to help you migrate data from your on-premises storage servers to OBS in a cost-effective, secure, and efficient manner.
+T Cloud Public provides diverse [migration solutions](#migration-solutions) to help you migrate data from your on-premises storage servers to OBS in a cost-effective, secure, and efficient manner.
 You can select a suitable migration solution according to your data volume, time arrangement, and budget.

 ## Migration Solutions

-[Table 1](#table1) describes the migration solutions provided by Open Telekom Cloud.
+[Table 1](#table1) describes the migration solutions provided by T Cloud Public.

 <a id="table1">Table 1 Migration solutions</a>